codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

-is used for retreiving email ofrm an email server the only thing that pop3 does , is download the email to your device from a mail server only download what in your inbox folder it does not have synconization
+is used for retreiving email ofrm an email server the only thing that pop3 does , is download the email to your device from a mail server only download what in your inbox folder it does not have synconization : meaning that if one computer want to download your email in the email server using pop , the email will be remove from the server without leaving a copy , so if another computer wanted to download the same email it will not be downloaded
+## Imap
+imap allow you